sensedeep/onetable-controller/README.md

 The `db` property is a OneTable Table instance.
 You can use it to interact with the DynamoDB table.
 See [OneTable Migrate](https://github.com/sensedeep/onetable-migrate) for samples.

-If you add a new migration, say 0.0.1.js, add an entry to the list of migrations in `index.js`.

 Each migration should have its own versioned schema that defines the data entities at that migration version level.
 The schemas live by default in the ./schemas directory.

-The `latest.js` migration is a special dev migration that is used by the [SenseDeep](https://www.sensedeep.com) and the [OneTable CLI](https://github.com/sensedeep/onetable-cli) to "reset" the database to the latest schema and discard all prior data.
+The `reset.js` migration is a special dev migration that is used by the [SenseDeep](https://www.sensedeep.com) and the [OneTable CLI](https://github.com/sensedeep/onetable-cli) to "reset" the database to the latest schema and discard all prior data.
 It is useful when developing and you need to reset the database to a good known state.

 ## Directories and Files

-### src
+### Controller.js

-The src/controller.js is the Lambda function that hosts the [OneTable Migration Library](https://www.npmjs.com/package/onetable-migration).
+The Controller.js file is the Lambda function that hosts the [OneTable Migration Library](https://www.npmjs.com/package/onetable-migration).

-### src/migrations
+### tables

-The migration directory contains an index.js which is the top-level index of migrations for various tables.
+The `tables` directory contains directories for each DynamoDB table you wish to manage.
+It also contains an index.js which is the top-level index of tables.

-Under this directory are directories for the migration scripts for each DynamoDB Table.

-### src/migrations/TestTable
+### tables/TestTable

-This directory contains the sample migrations for a DynamoDB `TestTable`.
-It has one migration "0.0.1" and a "latest" migration.
+This directory contains the sample migrations for a DynamoDB `TestTable` under the `migrations` directory.

 This directory also contains a `schemas` directory for the corresponding OneTable schemas for each migration version.

 See the [OneTable Migration documentation](https://www.npmjs.com/package/onetable-migration) for details of how to use the migration library.

 ### OneTable CLI